Merchant6/Merchant6/README.md

 - 💻 I’m currently developing web apps on **PHP/Laravel.**

-- 🔭 I’m interested in **Linux, Cybersecurity, Web3,and Networking.**
+- 🔭 I’m interested in **Linux, Cybersecurity, Web3, and Networking.**

 - 📫 How to reach me **saboormerchant6@gmail.com**